Nicolas-Fernandez/GeVarLi/README.md

 ```shell
 bash Start_GeVarLi.sh
 ```
-Yours analyzes will start with default configuration settings
+Yours analyzes will start, with default configuration settings

 _Option-1: Edit **config.yaml** file in **./config/** directory_
 _Option-2: Edit **fastq-screen.conf** file in **./config/** directory_

+First run will auto-created _(only once)_:
+	- Gevarli-Base conda environment _(Snakemake, Mamba, Rename, GraphViz)_
+	- Snakemake-conda environments _(for each tools used by GeVarLi)_
+	- Indexes for BWA and BOWTIE2 aligners _(for each fasta genomes in resources)_

+_This may take some time, depending on your internet connection and your computer_

 ## ~ RESULTS ~ ##